markknol/hxnew/README.md

 [![Build Status](https://travis-ci.org/markknol/hxnew.svg?branch=master)](https://travis-ci.org/markknol/hxnew)

 > Create new Haxe projects in a blast!
-> This tool is ment to run once to create an initial plain Haxe project structure.
+> This tool is ment to create an plain Haxe project.
+Run it once.

 ## Installation

-Currently there is no haxelib, you can use the git version to test the tool:
+Currently the hxnew tool does not exist on haxelib.
+To use it, use git version to use the tool:

 ```
 haxelib git hxnew https://github.com/markknol/hxnew.git